You'll be surprised how roasting the vegetables brings out even more flavour in this soup.

 - 1 Tbsp (15 mL) grainy Dijon mustard

 - 1 cup (250 mL) milk

 - 1/4 cup (60 mL) coarsely chopped fresh dill

-2. Meanwhile, plalce onion, garlic, thyme and bay leaf in a large saucepan.
+- Meanwhile, place onion, garlic, thyme, and bay leaf in a large saucepan.
 Cover with about 1 cup (250 mL) broth.
 Simmer gently for 5 min until onion is tender.
-Add roasted cauliflower, carrot, reamaining broth and Dijon.
+Add roasted cauliflower, carrot, remaining broth and Dijon.
 Simmer gently for 7 to 10 min until vegetables are very tender.
 Stir in milk.
 Discard bay leaf.

-3. Cool soup slightly.
+- Cool soup slightly.
 Puree in batches until smooth.
 Return to saucepan.
 Season with pepper and salt if needed.
-Garnish with small cauliflower florets, dill and sumac or lemon zest.
+Garnish with small cauliflower florets, dill, and sumac or lemon zest (optional).